The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 summary

-The orange logo is rare, so I used it in the article about the last 1.17 update, which might be a good memory.
+The orange logo is rare, so using it in my article about the previous 1.17 update might be a nice memento.

-Aside from the multi-root workspace feature, this update seems to be quite productive.
+Aside from the multi-root workspace feature, this update seems to be quite fruitful in terms of functionality.

-I'm worried that they'll soon run out of ideas for updates.
+I'm starting to worry that they might run out of ideas for future updates.

 That's all